Jennifer A. Ivers

 Güneş Tekstil Konfeksiyon Sanayi ve Ticaret Limited Şirketi and others v.
 Republic of Uzbekistan

-Represented Uzbekistan in an ICSID arbitration under the Turkey-Uzbekistan BIT concerning a shopping complex, in which Uzbekistan obtained the dismissal of nearly 90% of the claimed damages, including the entire moral damages claim.
+Represented the Republic of Uzbekistan in an ICSID arbitration under the Turkey-Uzbekistan BIT in a dispute concerning a shopping complex, in which Uzbekistan obtained the dismissal of nearly 90% of the claimed damages, including the entire moral damages claim.